bradpenney/learn_enterprise_linux/content/basicToolset/basicToolset.md

 draft: false
 ---

-## The Self-Documenting Operating System
+## A Self-Documenting Operating System
 One of the nicest things about Linux is that it is largely self-documented.
 If someone is familiar with all the ways to find help within Linux (assuming sufficient patience and time), its very likely that the operating system itself will provide the answers.

 [Using the Manual Pages]({{< ref "/usingTheManPages.md" >}})